 Keep dogs on leads

 When borrowing a dog, to ensure their safety please keep them on the lead unless you have received written permission from the owner.
-Once permission is granted please try and walk your borrowed dog in a safe and enclosed area where you can.
+Once permission is granted please try and walk your borrowed dog in a safe and enclosed area where their owner has agreed they can be off lead.

 Both owners and borrowers should keep our Off the Lead form handy to sign.